dynamsoft-docs/license-server-docs/about/terms.md

 ### Public Trial License

-A public trial license is a special license based on [license 2.0](#license-20).
+**Public Trial License** is a special license based on [license 2.0](#license-20).
 It is provided by Dynamsoft to all users for the purpose of testing Dynamsoft products for a temporary period of time.
 This license is implemented in most code samples for Dynamsoft products like the ones found in the [Dynamsoft Github repositories](https://github.com/orgs/Dynamsoft/repositories).

 > As of March, 2022, the license is good for 24 hours.